zapl1n/harjutustodo/README.md

 ## Installation
 - run `npm install` in the root directory
+- run 'npx prisma db push' in the root directory

 ## Running
 - run `npm start` in the root directory